slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/FastANI_Linux_log.md

  ```

-      Note: python3 is my version of python; hence, it is to be named accordingly to your own python version.
+      Note: python3 denotes my version of python; hence, it is to be named accordingly to your own python version.

  *  First install the pygenomeviz package: